osmo-support-lab/knowledgebase/README.md

 Proposed policy:

-* changes must be submitted via pull request; a pull request must be approved by at least two dedicated reviewers (if submitted by a reviewer, only one other review needed)
 * the information contained in this repo will supersede all other official or unofficial OSL documenation
 * in keeping with its mandate to support the Osmosis community, the OSL will make a good faith effort to ensure that all information contained in this repo is accurate. if information about a certain subject is ambiguous or unknown, it will be clearly noted

 Future updates:

 * implement a dedicated process to identify and review questions or concerns from the community
+* add reviewers from the community

+## Review Process

+* anyone may submit a pull request adding or making changes to this repo
+* a pull request must be approved by at least two dedicated reviewers (if submitted by a reviewer, only one other review is needed)